Angieyu232/Modesty/README.md

 - Using RESTful API for CRUD operations, Twitter API for fetching media feeds

-## To install and start
+## To install & start

-npm i
+- npm i
-npm start
+- npm start